VegaDeftwing/OpGuidesHugoSrc/content/Interviews/taxbadger.md

 {{< iquestion >}}

-**I've seen some online vendors implementing Purchasing Power Parity (PPP)<a class="ptr">(1)</a>, where the price will change depending on the purchasing power of country where you're buying from.
+**I've seen some online vendors implementing Purchasing Power Parity (PPP)** <footnote>Notably for my readers both <a href="https://draculatheme.com/pro">Dracula Theme Pro</a> and <a href="https://wizardzines.com">Wizard Zines</a> do this.</footnote> **, where the price will change depending on the purchasing power of country where you're buying from.
 What do you think about this: is it good or bad?**

 {{< /iquestion >}}